top of page

 Narcissistic family mobbing is a cruel tactic that strips individuals of belonging and dignity.
 But it doesn’t have to define your life.
 While you may never receive justice or reconciliation from the family system, you can create a life of peace, love, and authenticity outside of it.

 The truth is, surviving mobbing means you already carry resilience.
 You saw through the dysfunction.
 You stood against the tide, even if it left you alone.
-That strength, painful as it was to discover is the seed of your healing.
+That strength, painful as it was to discover, is the seed of your healing.

 Comments